Say It Again (Jermaine Stewart song)

 "Say It Again" is a song written by Bunny Sigler and Carol Davis.
-It was originally recorded and released as a single by African-American singer Shawn Christopher in 1983.
+It was originally recorded and released as a single by American singer Shawn Christopher in 1983.
 In 1984, American singer Lou Rawls recorded a version for his album Close Company.
-In 1985, Rége Burrell released his own version of the song as a single from his album Victim of Emotion.
+In 1985, American singer Rége Burrell released his own version of the song as a single from his album Victim of Emotion.
 In 1986, American female R&B vocal trio Sinnamon recorded their own version, which was released as a single.
 The best known version is the 1987 recording by American singer Jermaine Stewart, released as a hit single from his album of the same name.

 Jermaine Stewart version

-In 1987, Jermaine Stewart's version of "Say It Again" was released as the lead single from his third studio album Say It Again.
-It was produced by Aaron Zigman and Jerry Knight.
+In 1987, Jermaine Stewart recorded "Say It Again" for his third studio album, Say It Again, with production by Aaron Zigman and Jerry Knight.

 Continuing the commercial success of his 1986 hit "We Don't Have to Take Our Clothes Off", "Say It Again" was a hit in the United States and Europe.
-It reached No. 27 on the Billboard Hot 100 in 1988, while in the UK it peaked at No. 7 in 1987.
-It was also a Top 10 hit in Norway, and a Top 30 hit in the Netherlands.
+It was released in the UK on 28 December 1987 and peaked at No. 7 the following month.
+In Europe, it was a Top 10 hit in Norway, and a Top 30 hit in the Netherlands.
+In the US, the single was released in March 1988 and reached No. 27 on the Billboard Hot 100 in May 1988.

 A music video was filmed to promote the single.
 Stewart also performed the song on the popular UK music show Top of the Pops with his backing band "The Party" in February 1988.
 In the US, Stewart performed the song on American TV show Soul Train.

 The single's B-side, "You Promise", was exclusive to the single, and was written by Stewart and Roy Carter.